fennecJ/simple_id_access/README.md

 $ npm i express jquery --save
 ```
 # Change the port value you like in server.js
-Open server.js via in any eeditor you like, you can change the port in `3rd line.`
+Open server.js via in any editor you like, you can change the port in `3rd line.`

 # Open server
 ```